Tamil Language and Hinduism Classes Available. Click Here for Details

 Problems with the new body

-However, another representative approached by Malaysiakini at the event told that he did not understand why the state government wanted to set up a new regulatory body for Hindu temples.
+However, another temple representative approached by Malaysiakini at the event told that he did not understand why the state government wanted to set up a new regulatory body for Hindu temples.

 "In his speech, he (Khir) said the state government already have a committee to take care the Hindu matters.
-So why (need to set up) a new committee?" asked the representative from Banting.
+So why (need to set up) a new committee?" asked the temple representative from Banting.

 He also said the setting up a new regulatory body will only cause more problems to Hindu temples as there would be overlapping regulations by the government and the body.

-When asked to comment on the memorandum submitted to the government, he said, "we support the memorandum but if the government is not doing anything about it, (there is) no use (to send any memorandum)," he added.
+When asked to comment on the memorandum submitted to the Selangor government, he said, "we support the memorandum but if the government is not doing anything about it, (there is) no use (to send any memorandum)," he added.

 Demanding government assistance